chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### Model Training and Bootstrap Estimation

-#### Step 1: XGBoost Model Training
+#### Step 1: Model Training

-To train the XGBoost models, find optimal hyperparameter configurations, and estimate final models using optimal parameter combinations, go to `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:
+For training and hyperparameter optimization of XGBoost models, open the directory `Code/Analysis/Imputation_Xgboost/Main/Training/` and run:

 ```bash
 sbatch sbatch_models_training_imputation_xgboost.sh
 ```
-This script creates three main outputs:
+This script generates three main outputs:
 1. **Model Tuning**: Determines optimal set of XGBoost hyperparameters
-2. **Cross-validation**: Out-of-sample predictions and errors using full set of pre-treatment block groups
+2. **Cross-validation (CV)**: Out-of-sample predictions and errors using full set of pre-treatment block groups
-3. **Treatment effect estimates**: Counterfactual low-access status in the absence of dollar store entry and treatment effects for full set of treated block groups
+3. **Treatment effect estimates**: Counterfactual low-access status in the absence of dollar store entry and treatment effect estimates for full set of treated block groups

 Before running the SBATCH script, the following placeholders or arguments should be updated: